California v. Carney

 California v.
 Carney, 471 U.S. 386 (1985), was a United States Supreme Court case which held that a motor home was subject to the automobile exception to the search warrant requirement of the Fourth Amendment to the United States Constitution because the motor home was readily movable.

+The dissent argues that this is contrary to the bright line rule established in Katz v.
+United States and that the majority opinion violates the protection of privacy rights provided by the Fourth Amendment.

 Background

 Carney was suspected of trading marijuana for sexual intercourse.
 Police were watching him, and a youth he was talking to walked with him to his motor home on a parking lot in downtown San Diego.
 Both of them entered, and the youth emerged a little over an hour later.
 The officers stopped him, and he told them that Carney traded him marijuana for sexual contacts.
 The officers went back to the motor home with the youth and had him knock on the door.
 Carney opened the door and stepped out.
 One officer entered without a warrant and searched the vehicle, finding marijuana.
 Carney's motions to suppress were denied by the magistrate and trial court.
 The California Court of Appeal affirmed, finding that the automobile exception applied to a motor home.
 The California Supreme Court reversed, holding that there is a greater expectation of privacy in a motor home when also used for living quarters, so the automobile exception did not apply.